-Have you ever read the prayer of St. Patrick?
+The prayer of St. Patrick adds the right perspective to this celebratory day.
 After reading the words and sensing the heart of this godly man, it grieves me to see the misunderstanding that the celebration of his life has become.

 I arise today through God's strength to pilot me,

 God's might to uphold me,